-Vancouver Photowalks: Exploring And Improving My Photography Skills
+Exploring And Improving My Photography Skills With Vancouver Photowalks

 Vancouver bound and love photography?
 Try out Vancouver Photowalks!

 To be honest it has been a while since I’ve dusted off my DSLR.
-I had never been that great at night photography and have been wanting to improve my photography skills.
-I have been wanting to learn how to take long exposure photos and light trails.
-So this tour with Vancouver Photowalks was a perfect opportunity to combine all.
+Night photography is not my forte at all and I have been wanting to improve my photography skills.
+Learning how to take long exposure photos and shoot light trails is something I have been interested in.
+This tour with Vancouver Photowalks was a perfect opportunity to combine all.

-I met up with Suzanne, the owner and one of the guides of Vancouver Photowalks, and another student.
+One evening, Suzanne, the owner and one of the guides of Vancouver Photowalks, another student, and I met up at Canada Place.
 Suzanne doesn’t pack the classes so that people can get a bit more one on one time and personal instruction.
-We met up at Canada Place, took some photos there and then waited for the sky to darken more (oh those long nights in the north!!).
-We then our way towards Gastown and shot at 2 different spots, three all together.
+We took some photos there and then waited for the sky to darken more (oh those long nights in the north!!).
+Then we made our way towards Gastown.
+Altogether we shot at three places.
 Not only was it fun but I was reminded how much fun shooting with a DSLR is.

 Shooting at Canada Place

 Writing My Name With Light or Light Painting (Suzanne light painted, I shot)

 Black & White Gastown Long Exposure

 The photo walk and class was really fun and I would definitely take more classes in the future.
 There is always room to improve skills and if photography is something you’re interested in, I highly recommend one of these workshops.
 Not only have I learned some new skills, but I also have awesome looking souvenirs from my last visit to Vancouver.